 This was the case with ICON, as I found the scent to be strong, but not overpowering throughout the day as I wore it, occasionally catching the odd whiff.
 (Note: This is one of the main reasons that I like to rotate my fragrances with the seasons.
 By doing so, one’s nose does not become immune to any particular fragrance.).

 Further, ICON uses two absolute ingredients: neroli and cardamon.
 While more expensive to use, these two ingredients afford the best longevity and depth for the fragrance.

 Feedback to Dunhill ICON is generally positive with many applauding its complex and elegant palate of dark aromas.
 Those who particularly enjoy it find that it is an refined fragrance and often liken it to incense.
 Others find the scent overtly enticing and persevering without wandering into pushiness.

 Yet, a small minority did find the fragrance’s oily and resinous character slightly off-putting.
 For those that aren’t fond of animal musk or woody incense, ICON may not be their ideal fragrance.
-These particular notes aren’t overpowering to most people.
-However, they may not be enjoyed as much by those with a sensitivity to ouds.

 When Should You Wear Dunhill ICON?

 In terms of seasonality, some users consider ICON to be a spring or summer fragrance.
 However, I find that the use of warm aromatics and deep resin makes ICON the definitive fall fragrance.
 The warm notes are akin to a smoky fireplace and winter spices.
 However, the fragrance never strays too close to oriental notes meaning that it retains a bond with the colder months.